Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/guides/prometheus_grafana/prometheus-grafana-jenkins-monitoring-survival-kit.md

 You will learn completely and perfectly how to implement the above as stated, while also getting solid hands-on experience to help with implementing telemetry pipelines on any running system service(e.g. databases and servers) using Prometheus and Grafana.

-> P.S: A more complete telemetry for Jenkins will be a setup like:
+> P.S: A more complete telemetry pipeline for Jenkins will be a setup like:
 >
 > 1. Metrics: Prometheus
 >